Did we Save Our Tigers?

 We also created the explainer article using HTML and CSS, embedding the visualizations in it along with documentation guiding viewers on how to read and interact with the visualizations.

 We faced some challenges in implementing our high-fidelity prototypes perfectly - for instance, we were unable to implement discrete color scales for the choropleths, and a drop-down list for the multiple line graph.

-We also made some design decisions during implementation to further enhance the reader's experience:
+We made some design decisions during implementation to further enhance the reader's experience:

 We animated the scatterplot which helps users see the dynamic transformation in the tiger population of each state by year.
 Readers can still pause the animation if they want to see the graph in more detail.

-We colour-coded the multiple line graph such that instead of a drop-down for each state, readers can select regions in India and see a comparison between the states in those regions.
-This made it easier to select multiple states rather than one at a time, given that we had data for 19 states.
+We colour-coded the multiple-line graph so that readers can select regions in India and see a comparison between the all states in those regions.

 We also analyzed the visualizations generated and researched reasons for the change in populations, and provided the analysis in the article as well.
 This could serve as a source of inspiration or information for readers!

 The full explainer article can be viewed here: https://bramyarao.github.io/547-Infoviz-Final/